What is Amazon private label?

-Private labeling involves taking a generic product, modifying or customizing it to make it your own, and then selling it under your own unique brand.
+Private labeling involves taking a generic product, modifying or customizing it to make it your own, and selling it under your unique brand.

-Private labeling is different from white labeling, a practice in which vendors sell another manufacturer’s product and just add their branding and packaging.
-With private labels, sellers must put a twist on the product or upgrade it.
+Private labeling differs from white labeling, where vendors sell another manufacturer’s product and add their branding and packaging.
+With private labels, sellers must put a unique twist on the product or upgrade it.

 Costco’s Kirkland Signature brand is an excellent example of a private-label product.
 Through this private-label brand, Costco can offer customers products similar to prominent brands but at much lower prices.

 How Does Amazon Private Label Work?

 Private labeling on Amazon works the same way as private labeling on other marketplaces.

 Amazon private-label products are from third-party manufacturers that sell you those products without branding.

 As part of your private-labeling agreement with the manufacturer, you are free to add your own branding to the products.
 You can add your brand’s logo, slogan, packaging, and other branding elements.

 Your manufacturer has no rights over these products.
 They only manufacture the products for you and can’t sell them elsewhere.

 With private labeling, sellers don’t divulge manufacturer details to customers.